anirudhashastri/BlindSight/README.md

 To evaluate the usability and effectiveness of the BlindSight prototype through targeted feedback from end users and accessibility experts.

 ### Methods
+For each participent with consent we wil also take a screen recording of the session to refere back for analysis and further improvements.

 1. User Testing Sessions:
    - Participants: 4–6 users from the target demographic.
+   - If we are unable to colaborate with Envisioning Access we will simulate by bindfolding users.
+We will also install BlindSight into their local system for the to experiment with for extra feedback they can provide later below is the setup for when we conduct the interviews only.
    - Setup: Controlled testing environment with pre-defined tasks.
    - Data Collection:
      - User navigation ease.
-     - Accuracy of voice recognition.
+     - Accuracy of voice recognition
-     - Satisfaction with audio feedback and responses.
+     - Satisfaction with audio feedback and responses.( This will tell us about the effectiveness of the task we have integrated and also give us information about out Text to speech and Speech to text)

 2. Surveys:
-   - Distributed post-testing to collect subjective opinions on:
+   - Distributed post-testing to collect subjective opinions on (For this we will personally ask them the question and note down their responses as indicated in User Incorporation Plan submitted from the previous assignment):
      - Interface intuitiveness.
      - Perceived usability.
      - Suggestions for improvement.

 3. Interviews:
-   - Conduct one-on-one interviews to gather in-depth insights about user experience.
+   - Conduct one-on-one interviews to gather in-depth insights about user experience.(As mentioned befoer these will be recoreded)
    - Focus Areas:
      - Challenges faced during navigation.
      - Suggestions for additional features.